 Please visit www.cpapclassaction.ca for more information.

-- March 31, 2022: We held a town hall to discuss the status of the case.
-A video recording of that town hall is available at this link (Town Hall Recording).
+- March 31, 2022: We held a live virtual town hall will be held to discuss the status and progress of this case and to answer your questions in both English and French.
+Here is the recording of that town hall (Town Hall Recording).

 - February 7, 2022: We filed an Amended Notice of Civil Claim in the Supreme Court of British Columbia, incorporating new information from the FDA report and Philips’ lack of a remediation plan.
 That document is available at this link (Amended Notice of Civil Claim).